AUBURN — The Victorian mansion at 113 North St. has commanded a lot of attention since it went on the market recently.

 McConnell also has experience restoring homes.
 Her parents bought theirs when it was on the brink of being condemned, she said, so she spent her childhood there stripping floors and working with drywall and plaster.
 Her mother, Kathryn Evers, who accompanied McConnell to Auburn, was a general contractor.
 So McConnell is keenly interested in preservation, she said.

-She'll balance that interest with her own "slightly sinister" aesthetics if she's selected by the city of Auburn to buy the Seymour mansion, she said.
+She'll balance that interest with her own "slightly sinister" aesthetics if she's selected by the city of Auburn to buy the Seward mansion, she said.
 Though McConnell wants to restore some of the historic character of the home, she also feels there's room for her to add a "tasteful twist" to it.
 She'd like the mansion to become an attraction people go out of their way to see.

 "With these kinds of properties, you have to think about it not just for yourself, but for the generations that are coming in the future that are going to want to appreciate and enjoy it," she said.